- You are here:

 Fax: (404) 385-7087

-Dr. Ching-Hua Huang is Professor and the Environmental Group Coordinator in the School of Civil and Environmental Engineering at Georgia Institute of Technology, and has been conducting research and teaching at Georgia Tech since 2000.
+Dr. Ching-Hua Huang is Professor in the School of Civil and Environmental Engineering at Georgia Institute of Technology, and has been conducting research and teaching at Georgia Tech since 2000.
 Dr. Huang received her Ph.D. and M.S. degrees in Environmental Engineering from the Johns Hopkins University, and B.S. degree in Chemistry from National Taiwan University.
 She was a postdoctoral researcher at the University of California-Berkeley for two years prior to joining Georgia Tech faculty.